lenguyenthanh/compilers/README.md

 A playground where I learn about interpreters, compilers, type theory and everything that related to those.

-Please go to each directory of each example for more documentation.
-But in general, you can play around examples by using [scala-cli](https://scala-cli.virtuslab.org/).
+In general, you can play around examples by using [scala-cli](https://scala-cli.virtuslab.org/).
 For example:

 ```bash
 # run untyped lambda calculus REPL